-This BLOG On What Is The Difference Between Pre-Qualification Versus Pre-Approval Was Written By Gustan Cho
+This BLOG On What Is The Difference Between Pre-Qualification Versus Pre-Approval Was PUBLISHED On July 22nd, 2019

 - What city, county, state are you looking to purchase a home?

-- Your mortgage loan originator will question you about your minimum monthly debts.
-Auto loans, minimum credit card payments, minimum installment loans, student loan payments, deferred student loans, child support and/or alimony payments, and any other minimum monthly payments that show on your credit report
+The loan originator will question about minimum monthly debts.
+Auto loans, minimum credit card payments, minimum installment loans, student loan payments, deferred student loans, child support and/or alimony payments, and any other minimum monthly payments that show on your credit report are used in DTI:

 - What is the market value of homes that you are shopping for?

 - Estimated property taxes in area?